 The federal water pollution control act prohibits the discharge of oil or oily waste into or upon the navigable waters of the United States or the waters of the contiguous zone if such discharge causes a film or sheen upon, or a discoloration of the surface of the water, or causes a sludge or emulsion beneath the surface of the water.
 Violators are subject to a penalty of \$10,000.

 Exterior Drains

-Your Pursuit has two scupper drains located in the rear of the cockpit.
-The drain rails for the compartments drain overboard by gravity.
+Your Pursuit boat has two scupper drains located in the rear of the cockpit.
+The drain rails for the fishboxes and the mechanical space drain overboard by gravity.